The placenta-specific proteome

 - Most group enriched genes share expression with testis

 Figure 1.
 The distribution of all genes across the five categories based on transcript abundance in placenta as well as in all other tissues.

 354 genes show some level of elevated expression in the placenta compared to other tissues.
 The three categories of genes with elevated expression in placenta compared to other organs are shown in Table 1.
 The list of genes defined as tissue enriched in placenta (n=78), suggests a relation to pregnancy and functions well in-line with the function and properties of the placenta.

-Table 1.
-The genes with elevated expression in placenta
+Table 3.
+Number of genes in the subdivided categories of elevated expression in placenta

 Number of genes